 When I left my doctor job, we moved into a small home, anticipating we’d spend at least half of our time traveling, splitting time between the $90,000 house and our lake cabin when we were home in northeast Michigan.

 That was pre-COVID.
-Now, with the four of us spending roughly 23 hours a day together in this little house, we’ve been looking for something bigger that would give us the best of our two current homes in one place.
+With the four of us spending roughly 23 hours a day together in one of these two little places, we started looking for something bigger that would give us the best of our two current homes in one place.

 Cruise Line Stocks